-Solid surrogates (benzophenone and methyl stearate) and liquid surrogates (toluene, chlorobenzene, chloroform, methyl salicylate and phenyl cyclohexane) were added to 25 kg of conventionally recycled9 post-consumer PET flakes.
+Solid surrogates (benzophenone and methyl stearate) and liquid surrogates (toluene, chlorobenzene, chloroform, methyl salicylate and phenyl cyclohexane) were added to 25 kg of conventionally recycled post-consumer PET flakes.
 Sixteen such barrels were prepared and stored for 7 days at 50°C with periodical agitation.
 Afterwards, the contaminated flakes were rinsed with 10% ethanol.
-For each batch, the concentrations of surrogates were determined.
-The barrels were shipped to the EREMA facilities, where they were merged into two batches of 200 kg each.
+For each batch/barrel, the concentrations of the surrogates in the flakes were determined.
+The barrels were shipped to the EREMA facilities, where they were merged into two batches of 200 kg each, one of which was used for the challenge test relevant here.

-Step 2 of the EREMA Basic technology was challenged at industrial scale.
-The contaminated flakes (200 kg) were fed into the decontamination reactor.
-Samples were taken during the filling and at the outlet of the reactor at regular intervals and analysed for their concentrations of the applied surrogates.
+Step of the EREMA Basic technology was challenged at scale.
+The contaminated flakes (200 kg) were fed into the scale scale.
+Samples were taken at the inlet and outlet of the (step) and then analysed for their concentrations of the applied surrogates.

-Instead of being operated continuously (as it would be in the industrial process), the challenge test was run in mode.
+Instead of being operated (as in the industrial process), the challenge test was run in mode.
 The Panel considered that the reactor ran at the same temperature and pressure as foreseen for the industrial process.
 In order to prove the representativeness of the residence time of the flakes in the challenge test, an additional challenge test running in continuous mode was provided.
 In this test, a mixture of green (contaminated) and clear (non-contaminated) flakes was challenged.
 At different residence times, the ratio of green and clear flakes exiting the reactor was determined.
-Based on the results, the Panel concluded that the residence time in the challenge test meator corresponded to the minimum residence time in the industrial continuous reactor.
+Based